 Held in abduction (red lines)

-Larger than expected acromial step (yellow angle)
+Larger than expected acromial step (yellow arrow)

-Small IGIANV, large scapulohumeral angle
+XR - small IGIANV, large scapulohumeral angle

 Large greater tuberosity fracture fragment positioned lateral to glenoid rim

-Humeral head sitting higher than expected for SG injury, IGIANV may be <44mm
+humeral head sitting higher than expected for SG injury, IGIANV may be <44mm

 Humerus in abduction